alvarogarcia7/link-collection/README.md

 Use something like

 ```
+# Start a new container with bash
 echo "30529727" | ./bin/insert-import-auto.pl "craftsmanship" ; sleep 3
 (many lines)
 ```

 and let it run for a while.
 It works as of 2023-03-13.

+In todoist-integration there is a file called `hackernews-massive-importer.py`.